People Before Profit: As Socialist Environmental Alliance

-It contested the 2004 elections to the European Parliament, with Eamonn McCann their candidate.
-He won 9,172 first preference votes, or 1.6% of the total cast.
-McCann then stood in the 2005 general election in the Foyle constituency, winning 3.6% of the vote.
+It contested the 2004 elections to the European Parliament, with Eamonn McCann as their candidate.
+He received 9,172 first preference votes (1.6% of the total votes cast).
+McCann then stood in the 2005 general election in the Foyle constituency, receiving 1,649 votes and winning 3.6% of the vote.

-McCann again stood for the organisation in Foyle in the 2007 Assembly election.
+McCann again stood for the organisation in Foyle in the 2007 Assembly election, receiving 2,045 votes (4.98% of the total).
 The group was dissolved in 2008 with most of it folding into the People Before Profit Alliance.

-Republic of Ireland
+As People before Profit

 People Before Profit contested several constituencies in the 2007 general election, polling around 9,000 first preferences, with Richard Boyd Barrett—the candidate in the Dún Laoghaire constituency—missing a seat on the 10th and final count by 7,890 votes to 9,910.
+PBP unsuccessfully ran one candidate, Sean Mitchell, in the 2007 Northern Ireland Assembly election, polling 774 first preference votes (2.3% of the total) in the Belfast West constituency.

 In May 2008, People Before Profit launched a campaign calling for a No vote on the Lisbon Treaty when it was put to the people.

 In the Republic's 2009 local elections People Before Profit ran twelve candidates, including ten in County Dublin.
 It secured five seats in three of Dublin's four councils.
 As well as ten members of the SWP, Joan Collins and Pat Dunne of the CWAG ran in Dublin, and Donnie Fell (a former Waterford Crystal worker and trade union representative) in Waterford.

 In the Republic's 2011 general election, both Richard Boyd Barrett and Joan Collins were elected to Dáil Éireann as TDs (deputies), running under a joint People Before Profit and United Left Alliance banner.
+PBP ran four candidates in the Northern Ireland Assembly election of May 2011, winning 5,438 first-preference votes between them but no seats in the new Assembly.
+Its most successful candidate in this election was Eamonn McCann, who received 3,120 first-preference votes, or 8% of the total, in Foyle.
+In the June 2011 Belfast West by-election, Gerry Carroll received 1,751 votes (7.6%), coming in third place and ahead of both unionist candidates.

 In April 2013, Joan Collins TD and Cllr Pat Dunne left the group to form United Left, a political party with former Socialist Party TD Clare Daly.

 In the May 2014 local elections, People Before Profit won 14 seats including two seats outside Dublin on Sligo and Wexford County Councils.

 People Before Profit supported the successful Right2Water Ireland campaign against the introduction of water charges in Ireland, which was launched in 2014.
 By 2017 the scale of the campaign resulted in the suspension and ultimately the scrapping of the funding model.
+In the 2014 Belfast City Council election, Carroll became the first People Before Profit councillor elected in Northern Ireland, winning 3rd place in the Black Mountain DEA, with 1,691 1st Preference votes (12.1% of the vote).